chromakode/reddit-sidebar-updater/README.md

 1. Create an [Apps Script](http://www.google.com/script/start/) with the contents of update-sidebar.js.
-2. Create a reddit account for the script and mod with with "wiki" permissions.
+2. Create a reddit account for the script and mod with with both "config" and "wiki" permissions.
 Enter the username/password into your script.
 3. Create an [OAuth2 app](https://ssl.reddit.com/prefs/apps/) for the script to
    authenticate with.
 Make sure to choose the "script" app type, which is necessary for the password OAuth2 flow this script uses.
 Enter the OAuth2